 A hydroelectric company also harnesses the power of the falls, which is typical of Switzerland which has a huge amount of green water-based energy.
 While it is naturally beautiful, it gained further popularity through the Sherlock Holmes novels.
 It is the setting for the gripping scene where Holmes fights to the death with Professor Moriarty in “The Final Problem” published in 1893.
 A memorial plate at the funicular and a plaque at the ledge of the falls commemorate this iconic role of the falls in pop culture.

-The Bavona Valley is known to produce a massive amount of energy without any electric flow.
+The Val Bavona is known to produce a massive amount of energy without any electric flow.
 Most of this energy is harnessed through natural means, and one such source is Foroglio Waterfall.
 A trail starting from the town of Foroglio leads visitors towards the falls.
 The falls have a total drop of 110 meters.
 The natural scenery of the falls is best taken in with a tour around the Bavona Valley and the little village and church nearby.
 It is also an area that is steeped in history and culture unique to this region.

 There are, for sure, many more waterfall destinations you can find in Switzerland.
 Some of the popular falls also include the Seven Springs and Simmen Falls, Lenk Iffigenalp, and the almost untouched Diesbachfall.
 It’s only a matter of where in Switzerland you’ll be and how mesmerized you want to feel.
 These natural stunners will surely create a lasting memory to mark your trip to this beautiful country.